yzli90/loan-default-prediction-spline/README.md

 ## Future Extensions

 - To capture feature-level nonlinearity, one may apply cubic spline expansion directly to the original features within a logistic regression model.
-However, this leads to a significantly higher-dimensional model, as the number of basis terms increases rapidly with the number of features.
+	- However, this leads to a significantly higher-dimensional model, as the number of basis terms increases rapidly with the number of features.
 While this may offer a better in-sample fit, it often results in severe overfitting, especially when the number of samples is limited.
+	- In contrast, our supervised spline-logistic transformation produces scalar outputs that preserve interpretability, avoid unnecessary dimension inflation, and maintain robustness across time—without requiring the use of highly complex models.

 - Use AUC-maximizing loss functions (e.g., pairwise logistic loss), which directly target the ranking objective:

-  $$
-  \sum_{(i,j): y_i = 1, y_j = 0} \log\left(1 + e^{-(f(x_i) - f(x_j))} \right)
+  $\sum_{(i,j): y_i = 1, y_j = 0} \log\left(1 + e^{-(f(x_i) - f(x_j))} \right)$
-  $$

   Compared to standard log-loss, this objective aligns better with AUC and is more robust to class imbalance.
 It also eliminates the need to select arbitrary classification thresholds.

-- Explore buffered AUC (bAUC) as a convex alternative to standard AUC optimization.
+- Explore buffered AUC (bAUC) as an alternative to standard AUC optimization.
 The bAUC concept is derived from the Buffered Probability of Exceedance (bPOE), which is closely related to the Conditional Value-at-Risk (CVaR).
 The resulting optimization problem is convex and can be formulated as a linear program, without requiring surrogate approximations of the AUC.

 ## How to Run